Nuna LEAF vs. LEAF Grow Swing

 No batteries.
 No motor.
 No electricity needed.
 But how?

-The motion of the Leaf lasts unassisted with a gentle push for over 2 minutes.
+The motion of the LEAF lasts unassisted with a gentle push for over 2 minutes.

 Literally, like a leaf floating in the breeze.